What is Athena SWAN

 How does this affect the University of Leicester?

-The University gained the Athena Swan Bronze Award in September 2008 for its work and proposals to improve the participation of women in SET within the University.
+The University first gained its institutional Athena SWAN bronze award in September 2008, renewed in 2011.
+This recognises its work and proposals to improve the participation of women in STEM subjects within the University.

-Indeed, we want to remove all barriers to both men and women that exist as a consequence of their gender.
+We want to remove all barriers to both men and women that exist as a consequence of their gender.
 Through the Athena SWAN process, we create and solidify good practice, which benefits both women and men within the University.